DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 defense.
 Since 2018, he has been working with Gustavo Speridião on the FAIXA PROTESTA project, which involves bringing banners with paintings and rebellious poetry to protests.
-He has participated in various group exhibitions, including "O que há de música em você" at Athena Galeria de Arte in October 2023, "Sol a Sol" at Galeria Arte Fasam in August 2020, "A Casa Carioca" at MAR-Rio in 2020, "Atelier Sanitário + Bastardo" at Centro Cultural Phábrika in 2018, "Entre \#4" at Portas Vilaseca Galeria in 2017, and "Tudo fora de ordem" at Espaço Saracura in 2017.
-You can find him on Instagram: @leandro\_barboza.
+He has participated in various group exhibitions, including \"O que há de música em você\" at Athena Galeria de Arte in October 2023, \"Sol a Sol\" at Galeria Arte Fasam in August 2020, \"A Casa Carioca\" at MAR-Rio in 2020, \"Atelier Sanitário + Bastardo\" at Centro Cultural Phábrika in 2018, \"Entre #4\" at Portas Vilaseca Galeria in 2017, and \"Tudo fora de ordem\" at Espaço Saracura in 2017.
+You can find him on Instagram: \@leandro_barboza.

 **Viviane Borelli** is an associate professor in the Graduate Program in Communication and the undergraduate programs of Social Communication -